danog/MadelineProtoDocs/docs/API_docs/constructors/keyboardButtonRequestPeer.md

-Prompts the user to select and share a peer with the bot using [messages.sendBotRequestedPeer](../methods/messages.sendBotRequestedPeer.html)
+Prompts the user to select and share one or more peers with the bot using [messages.sendBotRequestedPeer](../methods/messages.sendBotRequestedPeer.html)

 ### Attributes: